jakoel/outwatcher/README.md

 # OutWatcher - Network and DNS Monitoring Tool with OSINT Integration

 ## Overview

 OutWatcher is a powerful network and DNS monitoring tool with integrated OSINT (Open-Source Intelligence) analysis using **VirusTotal** and **OTX (Open Threat Exchange)**.
-The application monitors outbound network connections, checks DNS queries, and performs OSINT lookups on IP addresses and domain names.
+The application monitors outbound network connections, checks DNS queries, and performs OSINT lookups on IP addresses and domain names, providing real-time threat intelligence for your network.

 ### Features

 - **Network Monitoring**: Tracks outbound connections and sends new IP addresses to OSINT services.
 - **DNS Monitoring**: Captures DNS queries and sends new domains to OSINT services.
 - **OSINT Integration**: Uses VirusTotal and OTX to gather intelligence on detected IPs and domains.
+- **Real-time Alerts**: Notifies users of potential threats based on OSINT data.
+- **Customizable Monitoring**: Allows users to choose between IP monitoring, DNS monitoring, or both.
+- **Automatic or Manual Interface Selection**: Offers both automatic and manual selection of network interfaces for monitoring.

 ## Technologies Used

-- **Python 3.x**
+- **Python 3.x**: Core programming language
 - **Scapy**: For DNS packet sniffing
-- **Psutil**: For monitoring network connections
+- **Psutil**: For monitoring network connections and interface selection
 - **SQLite**: For caching known IPs and domains
 - **VirusTotal API**: For IP and domain intelligence
 - **OTX (Open Threat Exchange) API**: For additional OSINT analysis
+- **Threading**: For concurrent monitoring of network and DNS activities

 ## Installation

 ### Prerequisites

 1. Python 3.x
-2. Scapy
-3. Psutil
-4. Requests
+2. pip (Python package manager)

 ### Install Dependencies